openfoodfacts/openfoodfacts-server/docs/explanations/packaging-data.md

 ## How we could improve it

+### Extend the attributes of the packaging components in the "packagings" data structure

+#### Weight

+We need to add an attribute for the weight of the packaging component.
+We might need to add different fields to distinguish values that have been entered by users that weight the packaging, versus values provided by the manufacturer, or average values that we have determined from other products, or that we got from external sources.

 ### Make the "packagings" data structure READ and WRITE

 The "packagings" data structure is currently a READ only field.
 We could create an API to make it a READ and WRITE field.